MichaelSodeke/MichaelSodeke/README.md

 </p>

 <p align="left", style="color:gray;">
-    In addition, my interest in capital markets involve developing financial literacy of how the exchangement of funds and currencies create value in a society and its economy.
+    In addition, my interest in capital markets involve developing financial literacy of how the exchangement of funds and currencies help create value in a society and its economy.
 Events, such as Nixon taking the U.S. off the Bretton-Woods system, the 2008 stock market and housing crash, the 2010 flash crash, or the recent COVID-19 pandemic, illustrate the importance of being financially literate during financial and economic crises.
 Having such literacy ensures that I'll be secure financially, retain financial mobility,